erramirez/podr/README.md

 Please feel free to share issues, notes, and ideas.
 This is my first public R package and I'd love to learn from you.

-*made with RStudio and* ❤️ *in* ☀️ *Los Angeles*
+*made with RStudio and* ❤️ *in* ☀️ *Los Angeles* a line I wrote on my local computer